Following the Hamburg date on their three-stop German tour of 1966, The Beatles began their long journey to Japan.

 I thought, ‘Oh, here we are again.’
 Mankind keeps giving us real tacky things until eventually the planet’s covered in them.
 The nasty little hotels that they throw up – boxes made out of concrete.
 It was so obvious there in Alaska.
 Normally they are absorbed into the city, but in the middle of a million acres of pristine forest they stick out a bit.

-The Beatles stayed at the Westwood House hotel in Anchorage, and in the evening visited the Top Of The World club on the hotel's top floor.
+The Beatles stayed at the Anchorage Westward Hotel, and in the evening visited the Top Of The World club on the hotel’s top floor.
 They were also given a brief tour of the city by a local DJ.

 The group spent nine hours in Anchorage.
 Their party took over an entire floor of Westwood House, but within 30 minutes of their arrival the area was swamped by fans.
 A local radio station camped in the grounds and broadcast regular reports until their departure.